DewminaUdayashan/flutter_result/README.md

 ## Contributing

 To report bugs, suggest new features, or contribute code to this package, please open an issue or a pull request on Github.

-## License

-This package is released under the MIT License.